MUNK icon

 Business Summary

 Kuwait Resorts Company K.P.S.C. engages in the hospitality and real estate businesses in the State of Kuwait.
-The company operates through Hotels, Financial Investment, and Real Estate segments.
-It owns and operates Hilton Kuwait Resort, a five-star hotel.
-The company was incorporated in 2002 and is based in Kuwait City, Kuwait.
+The company operates through three segments, Hotels, Financial Investment, and Real Estate.
+It also engages in the management, operation, investment, clubs, motels, guest houses, rest houses, parks, gardens, exhibitions, restaurants, cafeterias, residential complexes, tourist, and health resorts, recreational and sports projects, and stores at various grades and levels; owns, sells, and buys real estates and lands; manages the properties of others; and owns and manages commercial markets and residential complexes.
+Kuwait Resorts Company K.P.S.C. was incorporated in 2002 and is based in Fahaheel, Kuwait.

 Top News